Caitlyn Colgan (Main Stage & Workshop - Director/Choreographer/Costumer/Producer/ Instructor)

 Mary Fitzgerald (Workshop - Director/Instructor)

 Mary has a BA in Theatre Management, with a specialty in Children's Theater, from Fordham University.
 No stranger to the stage, Mary has worked on all aspects of putting on a production, including her favorite role as director.
-She has directed Disney's AristoCats Kids, Cows in the Kitchen at Firebird and is currently the Director of the Fall Play and Spring Musical at Methacton High School.
-Her past directing credits include Footloose, The Sound of Music, Bye Bye Birdie, SpongeBob the Musical, Urinetown, The Great Gatsby, The Laramie Project, and The Dining Room to name a few.
-When not working on a show, Mary loves spending time with her husband and two daughters, who are her biggest fans.
-She can’t wait to direct Disney's Descendants this summer! |
+She has directed Disney's Finding Nemo KIDS, Disney's Descendants, Disney's AristoCats Kids, and Cows in the Kitchen at Firebird and is currently the Director of the Fall Play and Spring Musical at Methacton High School.
+Her past directing credits include Chicago, Footloose, The Sound of Music, Bye Bye Birdie, SpongeBob the Musical, Urinetown, A Christmas Carol, The Great Gatsby, The Laramie Project, A Midsummer's Night Dream and The Dining Room to name a few.
+When not working on a show, Mary loves spending time with her husband and two daughters, who are her biggest fans. |

 |